-To put the size of the market into perspective, away from consumer spending, UK retail organisations employed over three million workers across a total of 306,655 outlets in 2019.
+To put the size of the retail market into perspective, away from consumer spending, UK retail companies employed over three million workers across a total of 306,655 outlets in 2019.

 The overall purpose of an asset tracking solution is to answer the question; “how much of an item do I have?”.
-It will also provide the right tools to help track assets and collect valuable life cycle data.
-An asset management system would then calculate risks, costs, budgets, and forecasts, based on that life cycle.
-All in a bid to improve visibility, control and accountability of assets.
+It will also provide the right tools to help track assets and collect valuable life cycle management data.
+An asset management system can then calculate risks, costs, budgets, and forecasts, based on each asset’s life cycle.
+All in a bid to improve visibility, control, and accountability.

 For instance, a retailer may tag all of its inventory with an RFID tag.
 This means, when each piece of inventory enters the premises, it is assigned a unique tracking tag.
-A manager will then compile all data associated with that asset and store it in the tracking system.
+A manager will then compile all data associated with that asset and store it in a tracking system.
 This data can include quantity, location, and condition.
-Then, when each inventory tag is scanned, the system will display each asset’s complete data profile.

-The process of tagging and recording data is then repeated to include all inventory assets.
-Eventually compiling an asset register complete with accurate data.
+The process of tagging and recording data is then repeated to include all assets.
+Eventually compiling an asset register complete with accurate and real-time data.

 The same goes for hardware, such as smartphones and tablets, which staff members can use to access data or even complete a transaction.

-One key feature of a retail asset tracking solution is the ability to track retail assets in real-time.
-This can be through RFID tags, QR codes, Barcodes, and a Real-Time Locating System (RTLS), each with the ability to supply real-time data such as location.
+One key feature of a retail asset tracking solution is the ability to track assets in real time.
+This can be achieved with asset tagging tools such as RFID tags, QR codes, Barcodes, NFC, and GPS.
+Each technology has the ability to supply real-time data.

-Knowing an asset’s location, both current and historical, can be key to operations and reducing costs.
-For example, real-time location data can help to reduce the number of lost and stolen assets through the use of an RFID alert system.
-This system alerts managers when an item has been removed without having a record of being scanned.
+Knowing an asset’s location, both current and historical, can be key to increasing efficiency and reducing costs.
+For instance, real-time location data can help to reduce the number of lost and stolen assets through the use of an RFID alert system.
+This system alerts staff when an item has been removed without having a record of being scanned.